Goodnites: Goodnites Nighttime Underwear

 Goodnites are designed to be worn to bed in order to prevent wetting of the sheets and pajamas in case of an accident.
-Goodnites are pull-up style rather than tab-style to make it easier for the wearer to change their own pant and to reduce the chance of stigma associated with having to wear disposable underwear by making the experience more similar to wearing actual underwear.
+Goodnites are pull-up style rather than tab-style to make it easier for the wearer to change their own pant and to reduce the chance of stigma associated with having to wear diapers by making the experience more similar to wearing actual underwear.

 Goodnites Bed Mats

 Goodnites released Goodnites Bed Mats in April 2012.
 They can be used to protect the mattress from bedwetting accidents.
 These are made more for that occasional bedwetter.
 For a person who wets maybe once a week, the Goodnite would be wasted after two nights of wearing.
 These protect the mattress in the event of an accident.
 Goodnites Bed Mats feature adhesive to allow them to stick to the bed.